Reviews You Can Rely On

 Weight

 This pad adds a hefty 26 ounces to your base weight.
 For comparison, the lightest pad in this review update (the Therm-a-Rest NeoAir XLite) weighs less than half of the AirRail and is nearly as comfortable (several reviewers think the XLite is more comfortable because it is thicker).
-The AirRail is a great pad for base camping and traditional backpacking but it is a terrible choice for ultralight backpacking considering that many of the best ultralight tents and top ultralight sleeping bags weigh a fraction of what the AirRail does.
+The AirRail is a great pad for base camping and traditional backpacking but it is a terrible choice for ultralight backpacking considering that many of ultralight tents and top ultralight sleeping bags weigh a fraction of what the AirRail does.

 Warmth